Wahaj-Developer/Data-Structures-Algorithms/README.md

 ## 👨‍💻 Relational Operators

-Relational operators are used to compare two values:
+Relational operators are used to compare two values and perfom different operation:

 - `<`  (Less than)
 - `>`  (Greater than)